da-z/mlx-ui/README.md

 # MLX Chat

-A hackish frontend for mlx-lm.
+A simple UI / Web / Frontend for MLX mlx-lm using Streamlit.

 ![](screenshot.png)